doldsimo/lti-1.3-canvas-lms/README.md

 > It is important to know that the *Student view* as a course administrator is not sufficient to check the grading of the LTI plugin.
 For this purpose, an actual second student account must be created to carry out this graded course.
-That means a student account has to be created and the created course has to be assigned to this student so that he can access the graded LIT plugin.
+That means a student account has to be created and the created course has to be assigned to this student so that he can access the graded LTI plugin.
 If you try to use the graded LTI plugin as a course administrator in the *Student view*, an error message appears.

 ---